James Tylden: Military service

 In 1909, Tylden was commissioned as a second lieutenant in the Royal East Kent Mounted Rifles (REKMR), a yeomanry cavalry unit which was part of the Territorial Force.
 His father had been an officer in the unit, and by 1912 Tylden was in command of the Shorncliffe and Sheppey Troop.
 The REKMR was mobilised in August 1914 following the outbreak of war, and Tylden joined the 1st Line element at Canterbury where he was promoted to lieutenant.
 (Note: Members of the Territorial Force were only obliged to serve on the home front at the start of the war.
 The 1st Line elements were made up of men who signed up for Imperial Service, meaning that they could be sent overseas.)
 The unit was occupied in training and strengthening coastal defences for the first year of the war.

 The REKMR embarked for Gallipoli in September 1915.
 Tylden was initially employed on base duties at Mudros, before joining the unit at Cape Helles in October.
 (Note: The 1st battalion REKMR served in a dismounted role during the Gallipoli Campaign, acting as infantry.)
 The unit was evacuated to Mudros at the end of the December, by which time Tylden had been transferred to a staff role in the REKMR's parent unit, the 42nd (East Lancashire) Infantry Division.

 Promoted to the rank of captain and appointed as aide-de-camp to the Division's commander, Major-General William Douglas, Tylden spent 1916 in Egypt.
 The Division took part in the defence of the Suez Canal and was involved in the Sinai and Palestine campaign, including at the Battle of Romani in August 1916.
 In early 1917 it was transferred to France, seeing action on the Western Front at Ypres during the Battle of Passchendaele, and on the Yser Front at Nieuwpoort.
 In October 1917 he was appointed aide-de-camp to the Division's new commanding officer Arthur Solly-Flood, before transferring to 6th Infantry Division in early 1918.
 He acted as Camp Commandant and aide-de-camp to Major-General Thomas Marden.
 The Division saw action during the German Hundred Days Offensive and after the armistice was part of the Army of Occupation.

 By early 1919, Tylden had become ill as the result of his military service.
-He reliquished his commission in April 1919 and returned home to his family.
+He relinquished his commission in April 1919 and returned home to his family.
 During World War II, he served as adjutant of the 2nd London battalion of the Home Guard between 1940 and 1942.